Health Care Teens Need

 - For young women: Get regular exams.
 Pap tests check for changes that could lead to cancer of the cervix.
 This gives her the chance to get treated early - before cancer develops.
 Current cervical cancer screening guidelines recommend that women ages 21-65 should get a Pap test every three years.
 Routine cervical cancer screening for women under 21 is no longer recommended.

 Here are some easy-to-read materials about HPV and cancer of the cervix:

 While teen pregnancy and birth rates are on the decline, there are still more than 600,000 teen pregnancies each year.
 If your teen is thinking about becoming sexually active, it"s important for her to learn about her birth control options and start an effective method of birth control to prevent pregnancy before she starts having sex.

 What birth control methods are best for my teen?

 Long-acting contraceptives such as intrauterine devices (IUDs) and implants are recommended as the most effective birth control methods for teens by the American Academy of Pediatrics.
 These methods are great for teens because unlike a pill that you need to remember to take every day, long-acting reversible contraceptives are inserted by the clinician once and remain effective for years.

 For more teen-friendly information about the different methods of birth control available, visit TeenSource.
 Teens can also find a clinic near them where they can get more information and access the method that is best for them.

-Using condoms the right way is the best way to lower the chances of getting an STD during sex.
+Using condoms the right way is the best way to lower the chances of getting an STI during sex.
 Condom use also helps prevent unplanned pregnancy.
 Free condom programs have increased condom use among teens who already have sex.
 These kinds of programs have not led to teens having sex more often.

 Learn more about Essential Access Health's Condom Access Project (CAP), a program designed to provide free condoms to California teens who need them.